Categories:Father's Day Lemons Martini Recipes Mother's Day Spring Summer Vodka Cocktails

 10 ounces Vodka

 4 or more ounces of freshly-squeezed lemon juice

 Tangerine Rimmer Sugar

-the vodka, lemon juice, simple syrup, and ice cubes.
+Using a cocktail shaker, mix together the vodka, lemon juice, simple syrup, and ice cubes.
 Shake vertically and strain into martini glass.

 1/2 cup granulated sugar

 1/2 cup water